C-Zekeri/TxtToSL-Docs/_posts/2019-01-31-introduction-to-progress.md

 category: 'Progress'
 ---

-Progress Keys are how the API / Server / Backend keep track of the progress of each request.
+Progress Keys are how the API keep track of the progress of each request.
 How to use them:

 1. Get a progress key via the [`/progress/key`](#/get-a-progress-key) endpoint
 2. Provide progress key to [`/translate`](#/translate) endpoint